jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 * Separate the dependency into its own method using the [Extract Method](https://refactoring.guru/extract-method) refactoring.
 Most IDEs provide a tool to do most of this for you.
 The extracted method will probably be declared as `private` by default.
 We will need to remove this so that it’s package-private.
 This will keep the method hidden from elements outside the package, but it will be accessible to elements inside the package, specifically the test code. __NOTE:__ This is Java terminology.
 Other languages may have different terminology.
 * When creating the SUT class in the test, override the extracted method and inject the Test Double behavior needed for the test.

-Method Override leaks some implementation details into the tests, which makes them a bit more brittle.
+Method Override leaks implementation details into the tests, which makes them a bit more brittle.
 I use Method Override sparingly, but sometimes it’s the best technique until the SUT can be refactored more so that the dependencies are truly loosely coupled.

 # Write Your Own Test Doubles Or Use A Framework?
-My examples in this blog have been hand rolled Test Doubles.
+My examples in this blog have been hand written Test Doubles.
 They aren't huge, but each one takes at least five or six lines as seen in this Stub:
 ```java
 Customer persistedCustomer = new Customer();
 CustomerRepo repo = new CustomerRepo() {